gpt-impact/Paper-content/README.md

 ## Content
 ### [Valid Associations](./Valid%20Associations):
-You will find all the valid association graphs mentioned in the article.
+You will find all the valid association graphs mentioned in the paper.

 ### [No Association](./No%20Associations):
-You will find all the graphs without association mentioned in the article.
+You will find all the graphs without association mentioned in the paper.

 ### [Questions plot](./Questions%20plot):
-You will find all the questions plot mentioned in the article.
+You will find all the questions plot mentioned in the paper.

 ### [Survey questions](https://drive.google.com/file/d/1_uXMG_YIQpsW0OEv9hIcfHk821jGx943/view?usp=sharing):
 You will find all the survey questions provided in the form of a table.
 The information in the table is presented in the following order: